-Gain a competitive edge by learning Business Analytics skills to achieve success!
-Across all industries, business analytics is a powerful tool in today’s marketplace.
-Organizations are generating vast amounts of data very quickly.
+The University of Kentucky's Graduate Certificate in Business Analytics is a 12-credit hour certificate program designed to help you gain a competitive edge to achieve success.
+Across all industries, business analytics is a powerful tool in today's marketplace.
 With an expected growth rate of more than 15% through 2030, the demand for professionals who are data literate and understand how to interpret and analyze that information will be vital to business success.

 The Graduate Certificate in Business Analytics provides an analytics foundation for all Gatton professional programs.
-Graduate students completing this certificate will be capable of using analytics tools and models to analyze discipline specific problems and issues.
-The certificate includes four three course classes: data visualization, data management and analytical modeling and an elective chosen from any other Gatton master's program.
+Students completing this certificate will be capable of using analytics tools and models to address discipline specific problems and issues.
+The certificate includes three core areas: data visualization, data management and analytical modeling along with an elective chosen from another Gatton master's program.

 Business Intelligence Analyst

 - Courses taught by top ranked research faculty and industry experts

 The Graduate Certificate in Business Analytics program is comprised of 3 course classes: data visualization, data management and analytical modeling and one elective (from any other Gatton master's program).
 The enrollment requirement is the completion of 60 undergraduate hours and a prerequisite of ECO391 or DIS651 (or equivalent statistics class that includes regression).

 Introduction to Data Visualization in Business and Economics This course introduces and provides hands on experience with data visualization.
 It introduces students to the principles and practice of creating displays of quantitative and qualitative data to facilitate managerial decision-making.
 The course focuses on business applications of these concepts and technologies.
 Students may substitute an equivalent Gatton graduate data visualization class for MBA / AN 660, including ACC 624, MKT629 or MKT 632.
 Possible Software: Excel, Tableau, JMP, PowerBI, Qlik